 The PreciseMail Pass-Through SMTP (PTSMTP) Server includes support for calling out to an anti-virus package to scan incoming messages for viruses before they are scanned by the PMAS spam engine.
-Currently, only the freeware ClamAV package is supported.
+Currently, ClamAV and the Sophos Anti-Virus package are supported.